“To finish first you must first finish” – Bikeability! and youth racing cyclists

 Whatever your age and discipline, at some point you’ll be riding on busy roads.
 Lots of time trials take place on main A roads for instance, and so do many training sessions.
 In the UK we have something called National Standards Cycle Training (aka “Bikeability”).
 This is a nationally-recognised curriculum that was laid down by the Department for Transport, major cycling organisations such as the CTC and British Cycling, road safety organisations such as RoSPA and the AA, as well as training companies like us here at BikeRight!.

 I spoke to a youth member of Mossley CRT, 15 year old Archie Stewart.
 Here’s his view on safety:

 I completed Bikeability to Level 3.
-It has definitely helped me when riding on main roads to my training sessions and when out on club rides.
+It has definitely helped me when riding on main roads to my training sessions and when out on club no prescription drugstore rides.
 There are cycle lanes but you still need to know about road safety for when you are riding on them, because on a bike you are always at risk and riders need to be aware of these risks.

 Within National Standards Cycle Training there are three levels:-